ReneSchwarzer/WebExpress.Tutorial.HelloWorld/README.md

 ## Add the Assets
 - Add assets to the `HelloWorld` project.
 You can get the assets for this tutorial here: https://github.com/ReneSchwarzer/WebExpress.Tutorial.HelloWorld/tree/main/src/HelloWorld/Assets/img
-- Add the assets in the `HelloWorld` project file.
+- Add the assets in the `HelloWorld.csproj` project file.
   ```xml
   <ItemGroup>
       <EmbeddedResource Include="Assets/img/favicon.png" />